By Paul Ackerman

-Following a decision by the Fair Work Commission Modern Awards will be varied from 1 August 2018 to give employees access to 5 days of unpaid family and domestic violence leave each year.
+Following a recent decision by the Fair Work Commission, Modern Awards have been amended effective August 2018 to give employees access to five days of unpaid family and domestic violence leave each year.
+This followed a campaign run by the Australian Council of Trade Unions, and supported by the 2015 Australian of the Year, Rosie Batty.
 Family and domestic violence means violent, threatening or other abusive behaviour by an employee’s family member that:

 Employees can take the leave if they need to deal with the impact of family and domestic violence and it’s impractical to do so outside their ordinary hours of work.
 Reasons for individuals taking this leave may include (but are not limited to) taking time to attend court hearings, accessing police services or making arrangements for their safety or that of family members.